RuiMartins1996/VectorizedAdjoint/doc/source/harmonicOscillator.rst

    Driver driver(Nin, Nout, Npar);

-which is the construct that stores the trajectory of the ODE system.
+which is the construct that stores the trajectory of the ODE system and some system characteristics.

 Forward Pass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~